Types Of Pipeline Every Oil and Gas Engineer Should Know About

 What size are gathering pipelines? – Compared to other pipelines, lengths in this category are relatively short – approximately 200 metres long.
 They are typically much smaller than transmission pipelines, usually under 18” diameter (but for crude oil typically 2 – 8”), however, recent developments in shale production have seen gathering lines are being used with diameters as large as 20”.

 Are gathering pipelines regulated? – In the United States, gathering pipelines are subject to regulation in moderate to heavily populated areas, but less so in ‘rural’ areas.
-As new populated areas are developed, they often overlap into these areas, creating potential safety issues.
+As newly populated areas are developed, they often overlap into these areas, creating potential safety issues.
 Therefore, in 2006 the PHMSA (Pipeline & Hazardous Materials Safety Administration) redefined the regulations to cover gas gathering pipelines in ‘rural’ areas within ¼ mile of a ‘USA’ (unusually sensitive area).
 The definition of a USA is an area that includes a drinking water source or ecological resource area that is unusually sensitive to environmental damage from a hazardous liquid pipeline release.

-2. TRANSMISSION PIPELINES
+2. TRANSMISSION TYPES OF PIPELINE